 To begin, we’re going to click the “Save Draft” link, located at the right side of the top toolbar.
 WordPress has been makes “autosaves” as we work, but we want to make sure it records our most recent changes before we get started.

 So far in these tutorials, we have been using the right-hand sidebar to change the properties of our various content blocks, the the “Block” tab.
-Now we want to change properties for the entire document instead, so we will click the “Document” tab to switch over.
+Now we want to change properties for the entire document instead, so we will click the “Page” tab to switch over.

 Permalink and URL Slug